-Fees will also be generated by single- and multi-family units in redevelopment projects and single- and multi-family units that replace demolished units (to the extent that the new units are larger than the demolished units).
-There is no firm basis for estimating the amount of reconstruction and/or redevelopment of existing homes that may occur in any given year, so this Report does not account for the total fee revenue collected for reconstruction and redevelopment.
-However, the fee revenue calculation for reconstruction and/or redevelopment is the same as for new units.
-For example, reconstruction and/or redevelopment totaling 50,000 square feet would generate \$189,500 in fee revenue (50,000 multiplied by \$3.79).
+Revenue will be collected from fees assessed on projects that reconstruct or redevelop existing housing, but only to the extent that the square footage of the new construction exceeds the square footage of the reconstructed or redeveloped housing.
+The fee revenue calculation for reconstruction and/or redevelopment is the same as for new units.
+For example, reconstruction and/or redevelopment totaling 50,000 square feet would generate \$239,500 in fee revenue (50,000 times \$4.79).